aritraghsh09/morphML_reloaded/README.md

 ## Getting Data

 1. Run `wget -i listOfUrls.txt` for each of the galaxy lists in `/dataHandlers`
 2. Then run `find . -type f -exec mv '{}' '{}'.jpg \;` in each data subfolder to change extensions to .jpg (image preloader function of tflearn will automatically create learning sets using this file structure)
+3. Get the number of images by running `\ls -afq | wc -l` in each subdirectory

 ---